ueberdosis/tiptap/docs/src/docPages/installation/vue3.md

 ## 1. Create a project (optional)
 If you already have an existing Vue project, that’s fine too.
 Just skip this step and proceed with the next step.

 For the sake of this guide, let’s start with a fresh Vue project called `tiptap-example`.
-The Vue CLI sets up everything we need, just select the default Vue 2 template.
+The Vue CLI sets up everything we need, just select the Vue 3 template.

 ```bash
 # create a project